 Sue is currently Chair of Weston-super-Mare Swimming Club.

 Secretary - Trevor Knight

 Trevor was until recently the Secretary of the City of Leeds Synchronised Swimming Club, and prior to that was a committee member at Leeds Kingfishers SC.
 He is also an assistant coach and qualified scorer.
 Trevor would like the forum to identify, reward and recognise volunteers in the sport, and to provide assistance to support clubs and competitions by drawing upon the talents of volunteers across all aquatic disciplines.

 Roy has done just about every role going in the Nottinghamshire area!
 From poolside helper, swimming teacher, judge, chairperson, through to mentoring officials and sitting on the Nottinghamshire ASA board.
 Roy has a wealth of knowledge to bring to the forum.
 Roy would like the see all volunteers within the sport given a chance to air their views at a regional and national level.

 Sue is the Secretary of Waterlooville SC and swims in the Masters squad.
 Sue is also a qualified official and Level 1 Swimming Teacher.
 Sue would like the forum to allow volunteers to be able to easily understand the roles and structure of the ASA, allowing them to develop a greater affinity with their governing body.

 Find out what the Volunteer Forum is up to

 Click here to see the minutes from the latest Volunteer Forum meeting.

-If you have any ideas of how the forum may be able to help volunteers in your area, would like to utilise the expertise of the volunteer forum or are interested in becoming a member, get in touch by emailing firstname.lastname@example.org.
+If you have any ideas of how the Forum may be able to help volunteers in your area, would like to utilise the expertise of the Volunteer Forum or are interested in becoming a member, please get in touch by emailing firstname.lastname@example.org.